luposdate3000/luposdate3000/documentation/README-usage-compile.md

 Additionally, the main function must be located in the jvmMain folder - main functions within in the commonMain folders can not be executed form intellij directly.

 # SPAClient
-To use the SPAClient, the target must be either "--target=JS" or "--target=JVM_JS".
+To use the SPAClient, the target must be either `--target=JS` or `--target=JVM_JS`.
-If you choose "--target=JS", than you must use an external tool to host the web-content, which is located in the folder "./src/luposdate3000_spa_client/dist/".
+If you choose `--target=JS`, than you must use an external tool to host the web-content, which is located in the folder "./src/luposdate3000_spa_client/dist/".
-If you use "--target=JVM_JS", than the database provides an webserver for hosting the web-frontent.
+If you use `--target=JVM_JS`, than the database provides an webserver for hosting the web-frontent.
-To speed up the JS code, you may add "--dictionaryValueMode=Int", which is faster in the Browser (and improves the sonification results), but reduces the speed of the database in the JVM.
+To speed up the JS code, you may add `--dictionaryValueMode=Int`, which is faster in the Browser (and improves the sonification results), but reduces the speed of the database in the JVM.

 # Debugging <-> Release
-To remove the debugging code from the target append the option "--releaseMode=Enable" .
+To remove the debugging code from the target append the option `--releaseMode=Enable` .
-If you want the debugging mode again, you would use "--releaseMode=Disable" instead.
+If you want the debugging mode again, you would use `--releaseMode=Disable` instead.

 # Other options
 Here you can specify many options like ("target, inlineMode, releaseMode, compiler, ...").